HenrikSamuelsson/reading-learn-c-the-hard-way/README.md

 Some notes on buying the book.

 I personally bought the book from Google Play because the price there was lower than in many other places.
-An issue with buying from Google Play is that there are videos that complement the book that are not included in the Google Play edition.
-So what I did was to register the book at [informit.com](https://www.informit.com/) and then it was possible to download a file with all the videos.
+An issue with buying from Google Play is that there are videos that complement the book that are not directly included in the Google Play edition.
+So what I did was to register the book at [informit.com](https://www.informit.com/) and then it was possible to download a file with all the videos from there.

 Otherwise the book is also available in paper version from most book stores.